 By fourth grade, students have transitioned from LEARNING TO READ to READING TO LEARN.
 This fundamental skill of reading is essential, as it is the cornerstone from which children will go on to learn math, science, history, college and career readiness, and how to become an engaged citizen in our community.

-In 2014-15, our data demonstrates that this year the students enrolled in Reading Pals gained an average of 2.2 months of literacy skills for every month they were enrolled in the program according to their STAR IRL scores.
-This means that the vast majority of our students are picking up reading skills faster than they did before they were enrolled, as well as beginning to learn at rates that will enable them to catch up to their grade appropriate reading levels.
+In 2016-17, our data demonstrates students enrolled in Reading Pals gained an average of 2.3 months of literacy skills for every month they were enrolled in the program according to their STAR IRL scores.
+This means the majority of our students are picking up reading skills faster than they did before they were enrolled, as well as beginning to learn at rates that will enable them to catch up to their grade appropriate reading levels.